-I’ve learned over the years that you have two options when you experience a problem with a plugin:
+I’ve learned over the years that you have two options when you experience a problem with a WordPress plugin:

 Sometimes the wi-fi goes down, your computer crashes, you loose data, it happens.
-If you want to be upset, you can save that for when the problem is created by a person.

 Otherwise get over it.
 There is a constant inherit risk in using the Internet, and there are precautions and preventative measures you can put in place to minimize the heart ache when something goes wrong.